 Every time you say “No” you are sending a message that you don’t want to help (even if something cannot be done).
 You must always use a positive way to communicate it.
 If you have to refuse, make sure you're polite

 Find the Closest Solution

-Even if you cannot give them what they want, offering an alternative helps… even if it won’t work for them.
-Not only will your minimise the number of irate customers and they will appreciate your effort
+Even if you cannot give them what they want, offering an alternative helps… Even if it won’t work for them.
+Not only will your minimise the number of irate customers; they will appreciate your effort

 Combat Threats with Empathy

-Its easy for any conversation to escalate into something ugly.
-The key is not to mirror the behaviour by to defuse the situation with Empathy.
-Whether you can solve their problem or not as less important that customers walking away pleased that someone listened to them
+It's easy for any conversation to escalate into something ugly.
+The key is not to mirror the behaviour but to defuse the situation with Empathy.
+Whether you can solve their problem or not is less important than customers walking away pleased that someone listened to them

 Explain the Next Steps